 And that's done with the look and feel of your website.

 If you are going to use WordPress.org (and you should), then I suggest going with a theme builder, which allows you to quickly create beautiful websites with pre-designed professional templates (so that you don't need any design experience), but that also allow you to customize your entire website to exactly what you want.

-And here I can't recommend Thrive Theme Builder enough.
+I recommend Thrive Theme Builder.
 It has literally been a game-changer for my online business.
-Plus, Thrive Themes Suite of plugins is the most cost effective solution I’ve found to run my online businesses.
+Plus, Thrive Themes Suite of plugins is the most cost effective solution I’ve found to build, run and grow my online businesses.

 Content Management System

 A Content Management System (CMS) allows you to do just what it says - manage your content.